 Regardless how high and mighty some people think they are, the path of the lone wolf is a hard.
 No matter how much you try, you can’t eliminate social interaction.
 No matter how much you will struggle, you will never be able to accomplish what a group can and sooner or later you will need some help.
-You will need the company of others and it’s better to know in advance who can you trust.
-Maybe you have some good neighbors that are trustworthy people or maybe you have friends you can depend on.
+You will need the company of others, and it’s better to know in advance whom can you trust.
+Maybe you have some kind neighbors that are trustworthy people or perhaps you have friends you can depend on.

 Social interaction can be developed and exploited if you are part of a survival group.
-Statistically, you have better chances of surviving if you are part of a group.
+Statistically, you have better chances of surviving if you are part of a team.
 Humans made it so far because we are social beings and we often depend on networks of people to get things done.

 Self-Development in a world without electricity

 Self-development will become mandatory and this is another reason why you should be part of a group.
 Collective memory will hopefully help us build things like they once were.
 Living among people from which you have something to learn, will help you improve your knowledge and pass it on to your kids.
-It might sound childish for some but keeping a journal and documenting events, keeping track of seasonal changes, monitoring the activity of your neighbors or just simply keeping track of your supplies, will become an important activity.
+It might sound childish for some but keeping a journal and documenting events, keeping track of seasonal changes, monitoring the activity of your neighbors or just simply keeping track of your supplies, will become a significant activity.
 It will help you to improve your life in a changed world.
 Even more, it will be a useful teaching for the next generations.